 The visit to the upper floors starts in the extraordinary courtyard, from where you pass up to the Loggia on the first floor (where the Doge’s Apartments are located) and then to the Institutional Chambers, throughout the first and second floors.

-The visit finishes with the Armoury and Prisons.
+The visit finishes with the Armoury, the Picture Gallery and the Prisons.

 Explore Palazzo Ducale on Google Arts & Culture >